zavodil/near-telegram-bot-example/README.md

 ---

-Follow to the telegram bot you created and any method available by NEAR Rust Counter:
+Follow to the telegram bot you created and call any methods available in [NEAR Rust Counter]:

 - `get_num`
 - `increment`